 One way you can reduce or prevent this smell is by having furnace maintenance done every year.
 This is necessary to keep your valuable manufacturer’s warranty valid, plus it keeps your furnace clean and ensures it will run smoothly during the upcoming heating season.

 While it’s less common for a new system to require furnace repair, it happens.
 Here are three other smells you should look out for and what they might mean.

 - Burning plastic or rubber.
 If your furnace smells like burning plastic, you might have an electrical issue.
 Electrical wiring is covered in plastic to prevent shocks, and this smell is an indication that heat is melting this precautionary coating.
-To prevent a fire, turn off your furnace right away and have it inspected out by an HVAC technician.
+To prevent a fire, turn off your furnace right away and have it inspected by an HVAC technician.

 - Gas or rotten eggs.
 Gas companies include sulfur in natural gas to alert you when there’s a problem.
-If your furnace smells like gas or rotten eggs, shut it off right away, evacuate your home and call 911.
+If your furnace smells like gas or rotten eggs, shut it off right away, evacuate your home, and call 911.
 Exposure to natural gas can make you ill, plus it’s extremely flammable and explosive.

 - Musty.
 If your furnace smells musty, you might have mold and mildew flourishing in your ductwork.
 We recommend having your ductwork inspected and cleaned if needed.

-Now that you are aware which furnace smells are normal and which ones aren’t, you’re well-equipped to take care of your new heating system.
-If you're worried about a strange odor, our Winters Heating and Cooling HVAC technicians can assist you.
-Give us a call at 317-406-5783 to schedule your appointment now.
+Now that you are aware of which furnace smells are normal and which ones aren’t, you’re well-equipped to take care of your new heating system.
+If you’re worried about a strange odor, our Winters Heating and Cooling HVAC technicians can assist you.
+Give us a call at 317-406-5382 to schedule your appointment now.
 We offer quality, affordable furnace repair in Franklin & South Indy and surrounding areas.